 Our minimum share ownership guidelines for directors became effective in February 2014 and require that each director acquire and maintain a minimum equity investment in our company of 6,000 shares of our common stock by no later than January 2, 2017.
 Any director elected after the minimum share ownership guidelines became effective must be compliant within three years of the date of his or her election.
-Until the minimum equity investment is met, a director must retain all of our common stock granted to him or her as compensation.
-From time to time, the nominating and corporate governance committee of the Board of Directors will review each director's compliance with the guidelines and may grant exceptions to the guidelines as it deems appropriate and market-competitive on a case-by-case basis.
-Taking into account any permitted transition period, all of our directors are currently in compliance with the minimum share ownership guidelines.
+From time to time, the nominating and corporate governance committee of the board of directors will review each director's compliance with the guidelines and may grant exceptions to the guidelines as it deems appropriate and market-competitive on a case-by-case basis.
+All of our directors are currently in compliance with the minimum share ownership guidelines.

 Our minimum share ownership guidelines for executive officers became effective in February 2014 and require that our Chief Executive Officer, Chief Investment Officer and Chief Financial Officer acquire and maintain a minimum equity investment in our company of 15,000 shares of our common stock by no later than January 2, 2017.
 Any executive officer elected to an office subject to the minimum share ownership guidelines after the minimum share ownership guidelines became effective must be compliant within three years of the date of his or her election.
 Until the minimum equity investment is met, an executive officer subject to the guidelines must retain all of our common stock granted to him or her as compensation.
-From time to time, the nominating and corporate governance committee of the Board of Directors will review each executive officer's compliance with the guidelines and may grant exceptions to the guidelines as it deems appropriate and market-competitive on a case-by-case basis.
-Taking into account any permitted transition period, all of our executive officers subject to the minimum share ownership guidelines are currently in compliance therewith.
+From time to time, the nominating and corporate governance committee of the board of directors will review each executive officer's compliance with the guidelines and may grant exceptions to the guidelines as it deems appropriate and market-competitive on a case-by-case basis.
+All of our executive officers subject to the minimum share ownership guidelines are currently in compliance therewith.